ailogan/pyguitar/README.md

 # pyguitar

-A python-based synthesizer that reads MusicXML files.
+A python-based synthesizer that reads MusicXML files and does a bunch of math to make sound.

 ## Installation